Wallace Hartley: Memorials

 This was later moved slightly to make way for the World War One memorial.
 Hartley's large Victorian terraced house in West Park Street, Dewsbury, West Yorkshire, bears a blue plaque to remind passers-by that this was the bandleader's home.

 Another memorial to the Titanic musicians as a whole was erected in Broken Hill, in north-west New South Wales.
 The people of Broken Hill were so moved by the bravery of the ship's bandsmen that within a few weeks they had launched a public appeal to create a memorial to them.
 The memorial, in the shape of a broken pillar, was unveiled in December 1913.
+The City of Ballarat, Victoria, Australia, has an Edwardian bandstand to commemorate the musicians lost.
+It was erected by the Ballarat Council with funds raised by the Victorian Band Association, and citizens of the area.
+The Titanic Memorial bandstand, was unveiled on October 22, 1915.
+Every year on the anniversary of the sinking of the Titanic, a band still plays "Nearer, My God, To Thee", in the bandstand.
 In 2001, Hartley's name was still being used when naming new streets and housing in the town of Colne.
 In 2008, the pub chain J D Wetherspoon named a newly opened pub, (the building having been the long-standing King's Head Hotel up until the mid-1990s), in Colne after the bandleader.

+Painting

+Frederick Cayley Robinson's 1912 oil painting The Outward Bound shows a youth in a boat watching as Titanic leaves Southampton.
+It was commissioned in memory of Hartley, and given to Leeds Art Gallery by the Leeds Professional Musicians.
+The painting was unveiled in the City Art Gallery by the Lord Mayor of Leeds on 23 December 1912.